 Credit risk is the key risk among the business risks of Hypo Group, as lending is by far its largest business area.
-Credit risk refers to losses of the Issuer when some counterparty to Hypo Group, usually the debtor, is unable to fulfil its payment obligations and the value of collateral for the credit is not sufficient to cover the creditor's receivables.
+Credit risk refers to the risk of loss arising from a counterparty of Hypo Group not being able to meet its agreed payment obligations.
+In such a situation, the credit risk materialises if the counterparty proves to be insolvent and the possible collateral or other means of reducing the credit are not sufficient to cover Hypo Group company's receivables.
 The counterparty risk is managed as part of the credit risk.
-The prevailing market circumstances, including the war in Ukraine and changes in the prevailing interest rate environment, make it difficult to estimate the future increase in the size of credit risk and future loan losses that the Issuer is exposed to.
-The amount of non-performing loans amounted to 0.13 per cent on 30 June 2023 compared to 0.14 per cent of the loan book on 31 December 2022 (0.14 per cent on 31 December 2021).
-Furthermore, the amount of expected credit loss amounted to 0.01 per cent of the loan book on 30 June 2023 compared to 0.01 per cent on 31 December 2022 (0.01 per cent on 31 December 2021).
+The prevailing market circumstances, including the war in Ukraine, the ongoing trade war and changes in the prevailing interest rate environment, make it difficult to estimate the future increase in the size of credit risk and future loan losses that the Issuer is exposed to.
+The amount of non-performing loans amounted to 0.44 per cent on 31 March 2025 compared to 0.43 per cent of the loan book on 31 December 2024 (0.19 per cent on 31 December 2023).
+Furthermore, the amount of expected credit loss amounted to 0.02 per cent of the loan book on 31 March 2025 compared to 0.01 per cent on 31 December 2024 (0.01 per cent on 31 December 2023).
 The prevailing uncertain market situation may have an increasing effect on the size of credit risk and future non-performing loans that the Issuer is exposed to.

-On 11 July 2022, S&P assigned its 'BBB/A-2' long- and short-term issuer credit ratings to the Issuer with a stable outlook.
+On 4 October 2024, S&P assigned its 'BBB/A-2' long- and short-term issuer credit ratings to the Issuer with a stable outlook.